tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-setup-auto-provision-rm.md

 ## <a name="clean-up-resources"></a>Az erőforrások eltávolítása

 Az ebben a gyűjteményben lévő többi rövid útmutató erre a rövid útmutatóra épül.
 Ha azt tervezi, hogy az ezt követő rövid útmutatókkal vagy az oktatóanyagokkal dolgozik tovább, akkor ne törölje az ebben a rövid útmutatóban létrehozott erőforrásokat.
-Ha nem folytatja a folytatást, az Azure CLI-vel [törölhet egy adott erőforrást][lnk-az-resource-command], például egy IoT hubot vagy egy kiépítési szolgáltatást, vagy törölhet egy erőforráscsoportot és annak összes erőforrását.
+If you do not plan to continue, you can use the Azure CLI to [delete an individual resource][lnk-az-resource-command], such as an IoT hub or a provisioning service, or to delete a resource group and all of its resources.

 A regisztrációs szolgáltatás törléséhez futtassa a következő parancsot: